Data Dashboards

 TIP is for patients with IgE-mediated food allergies, regardless of severity or preexisting conditions.

-Ideal candidates include children and young adults with multiple food allergies or a history of severe reactions, seeking a long-term solution beyond avoidance.
+Ideal candidates include children and adults with multiple food allergies or a history of severe reactions, seeking a long-term solution beyond avoidance.

 TIP, along with our diagnostic lab, research facility, and biobank, follows regulated standards set by the FDA and is overseen by our Institutional Review Board (IRB) Advarra, ensuring the highest levels of safety and compliance.
 We are also accredited and regulated by CAP (College of American Pathologists), CLIA (Clinical Laboratory Improvement Amendments), the California Department of Public Health, the U.S. Department of Health and Human Services, and the Medical Board of California.
 Additionally, our food lab's gummy doses are sent to a third party to verify the accurate protein dosage in each gummy.